-It is hard to believe that more than four decades have passed since Washington v.
+It is hard to believe that more than five decades have passed since Washington v.
 Texas and Chambers v.
 Mississippi were decided.
 And yet the Right to Present a Defense still enjoys far more recognition in the courts than in the law school curriculum where it should be as basic a component of the education of young lawyers as any of the other fundamental rights associated with the criminal trial.
 While 4th Amendment doctrine is terribly important, search and seizure questions rarely affect the outcome of real cases.
 But every case that is tried presents challenges to the defense case being developed, presented, heard, and credited.
 Nevertheless relatively little, if any, attention is given to this latter right in the criminal procedure course.

 I continue to hope that this ongoing work will help make up for that deficit.
+The conceptualization of the Right to Present a Defense by Peter Westen, and its authoritative acceptance over decades, represents a quantum leap in American jurisprudence.
+It up to us to avoid the tragedy of the forgotten breakthrough.

-Mark Mahoney, Buffalo, NY, November 17, 2016
+Mark Mahoney, Buffalo, NY, October 30, 2024